Visaal: Plot

-Pari receives a proposal from a good family, but when the family finds out about Pari's defamation, the cancel the wedding, and the rejection breaks Pari's heart once again.
-Akram reveals to Naheed that he is aware of how Naheed back-stabbed Pari and threatens to reveal it to everyone unless Naheed has Akram married Pari.
-Naheed wants Pari to marry Taimoor because she thinks that Pari deserves a perfect man like Taimoor and she tricks Akram by saying Pari rejected the proposal but Akram tells her to keep telling Pari that Akram is the one who can save her dignity.
+Pari receives a proposal from a good family, but when the family finds out about Pari's defamation, they cancel the wedding, and the rejection breaks Pari's heart once again.
+Akram reveals to Naheed that he is aware of how Naheed backstabbed Pari and threatens to reveal it to everyone unless Naheed has Akram married Pari.
+Naheed wants Pari to marry Taimoor, because she thinks that Pari deserves a perfect man like Taimoor and she tricks Akram by saying Pari rejected the proposal, but Akram tells her to keep telling Pari that Akram is the one who can save her dignity.

-Naheed realizes that if she tries to win Akram's heart, he will forget Pari and everyone will be able to live peacefully.
-So she, for the first time, talks to him politely and tries to sexually attract him but Akram makes it very clear that he only wants Pari.
+Naheed realizes that if she tries to win Akram's heart, he will forget Pari.
+So she, for the first time, talks to him, politely and tries to sexually attract him but Akram says it's not going to work and that he wants Pari.
 The next idea that comes to Naheed's mind is to poison hers as well as Akram's food so that they both would die and Pari could finally regain her happiness.

 Naheed dies.
-However, Akram, realizing that Naheed has poisoned the food and is breathing her last, saying that she wants to end herself and Akram to bring peace to Pari's life, Akram drinks a lot of water and vomits, thus reducing the efficiency of the poison.
-The neighborhood people see the faint couple and rush them to the hospital where Naheed dies and Akram survives.
+However, Akram, realizing that Naheed has poisoned the food and is breathing her last, says that she wants to end herself and Akram to bring peace to Pari's life, Akram drinks a lot of water and vomits, thus reducing the efficiency of the poison.
+The neighbourhood people see the faint couple and rush them to the hospital, where Naheed dies and Akram survives.
 Before dying, Naheed had left a letter for Pari, confessing all her sins.
 Pari is heartbroken at the demise of the girl she considered her sister.
-Akram had faked his identity and soon after being discharged from the hospital, he is jailed, along with Doodhpatti.
+Akram,soon after being discharged from the hospital, he is jailed, along with Doodhpatti.
 However, they are soon bailed.

 Pari is convinced that she must marry to finally be able to live in peace, and she chooses her own groom ---Akku's servant Munna.
 Mufti Ghufran does not approve of the union because Pari is very educated and Munna is illiterate, but Pari is determined to marry Munna.
 The true reason is that she wants to hurt Akku by marrying his servant.
 Pari's marriage date is fixed.
 However, a twist of turn shows Taimoor returning to Pari's life.
 Taimoor is on an even higher post now and wants to settle down with Pari as his wife.
 Akku learns of Pari's two suitors and is determined to eliminate both Munna and Taimoor to finally marry his love.